caalivanera/pokemon/README.md

 A **Pokédex** is a digital electronic encyclopedia that acts as a guide for Pokémon trainers, recording data on Pokémon species they encounter.
 In the games, it tracks the player's progress in catching or observing Pokémon, with detailed entries unlocked as a trainer catches or obtains a species.
 It's an essential tool for any trainer, and in some versions of the games and the anime, it functions as a reference tool to learn about Pokémon types, sizes, and locations.

-This dashboard serves as your **digital Pokédex companion**, providing comprehensive data analysis and exploration tools for all 151 Generation 1 Pokémon.
+This dashboard serves as your **digital Pokédex companion**, providing comprehensive data analysis and exploration tools for the complete National Pokédex spanning Generations 1 through 9.

 ## 📁 Project Structure